leonardo-alm/App--Shopping-List/README.md

 # Shopping List

-This is an Angular project created to make CRUD operations regarding clothing items.
+This is an Angular project front-end app.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

-## Database
+## Description

-The database was mocked with a json server.
-Run npm run server in order to use the app.
+This application was developed to make CRUD operations regarding clothing items.
+The database was mocked with a json server, you need to run 'npm run server' in order to use the app, as well as 'ng serve'